photo by Shawna Herring

 We were engaged in December of that same year and we married the following June.
 (For the record: that photo above... that's the only standing ovation I've ever received. :)) It wasn’t until we were married that I owned my first camera — a little Minolta film point & shoot — and it still has a partially used roll of film inside with pictures of who knows what.

-I really had no interest in weddings at the time and repeatedly told him that for at least 6 months.
-But eventually he prevailed and we made a deal.
-Looking back on his wedding day, two things surprised me: first, I was surprised at how emotionally and physically taxing it was; and second, I was really surprised by how much I enjoyed shooting my first wedding!
+Two things surprised me: first, I was surprised at how emotionally and physically taxing it was; and second, I was really surprised by how much I enjoyed shooting my first wedding!

 I was drawn in by the joy.
 I was drawn to the powerful emotion a single image could convey in the viewer.
 And I was drawn to the event itself.
 I’m still blown away by the uniqueness of each and every wedding and I still get butterflies every time I pack my gear before your wedding.

-All images © 2015 Ben Vigil Photographers
+All content © 2020 Ben Vigil Photographers